What goes on a resume, stays on a resume. So why waste a resume saying nothing?

 Tailor your objective to the type of job to which you're applying.
 If you decide not to include it in your resume, be sure to state an objective in your cover letter.

 Example: "To obtain a challenging position as an administrative assistant in the financial services industry."

 A summary statement grabs the employer's attention by highlighting your qualifications.
 It is used in place of an objective statement.

 An employer may not read your entire resume.
 A summary will give them a snapshot of your work experiences, achievements, and skills.

-Include your job title, your employer's name, the city and state in which it is located.
+Include your job title, name of the organization, the city and state in which it is located.
 Also list the start and end dates (month and year) of your employment.
 For each company, make sure to give a one line description involving figures around the company's revenue and employment base.